Kevskiiis/Keeper/README.md

 ![Home Page Screenshot](src/assets/projectImages/Home_Registered_UI.jpeg)

 #### 5. Account Page
 On the account page, you'll see your user information: ID, email, first name, middle name, and last name.
 You can also change your password—just click the button and a form will appear.
 There's also a button to delete all your notes if you ever want a fresh start.

+##### Note: Error is shown because I had not connected a database in this image.
+I hardcoded the authentication in order to show the account page without having to sign in.

 ![Home Page Screenshot](src/assets/projectImages/Account_Button_UI.jpeg)